Abd-elr4hman/prisoners-dilemma-rl/README.md

-# Prisoner's Dilemma Reinforcement Learning
+# Prisoner's Dilemma Reinforcement

 A PyTorch implementation of the REINFORCE algorithm for training neural network agents to play the iterated Prisoner's Dilemma against various opponent strategies.

+!!! warning This repo was mostly vibe coded with claude.

 ## Overview

-This project explores how artificial agents can learn cooperative and competitive behaviors in multi-agent game theory scenarios.
+This project explores how artificial agents can learn cooperative behaviors.
 The agent uses a neural network policy trained with policy gradients to adapt its strategy based on game history and opponent behavior.

 ## Features